|

 The report states the Department of Defense can provide information to inform decisions “regarding lease cancellation on national security grounds.”

-The Interior Department cited a 2024 report from a Department of Energy working group to mitigate the effects of wind turbines on radar.
-The 42-page document, submitted to Congress, is the work product of the Departments of Defense and Energy, the Federal Aviation Administration, NOAA and BOEM.
+The Interior Department’s announcement cited a 2024 report from a Department of Energy working group, established in 2014 to mitigate the effects of wind turbines on radar.

-BOEM routinely works with other agencies, including the Department of Defense, in a yearslong process to evaluate and approve the siting of leases and final construction plans.
+BOEM also routinely works with other agencies, including the Department of Defense, in a yearslong process to evaluate and approve the siting of leases and final construction plans.

 “I am not aware of a single instance in which BOEM did not follow a Department of Defense recommendation,” said a former Interior Department employee, who spoke on the condition of anonymity.
 The notion that now, years later, radar is being flagged as an issue and was not fully vetted during the prior project approvals is “ludicrous,” the former employee said.